gwcoffey/gwcoffey.com/content/archive/listapp/how-to-get-wikihow-to-share-your-list/index.md

 relistCount: 3
 ---

-This is a social experiment. @wikiHow
+This is a social experiment. @wikihow

 <!--more-->